Woollen and Other Mills

 http://www.freecen.org.uk/cgi/search.pl

 Flour and grist mills, called the Town Mills, were advertised for letting in May 1878.
-It seems likely that these were the West Street ones, as they are advertised as being near the Railway Station.
+It seems likely that these were the West Street ones, firstly because it was one month after Robert's death, and also as they are advertised as being near the Railway Station.
 The mills had three pairs of stones powered by an '22 feet water wheel' - so it seems probable that these are the same ones as where advertised in 1866 (see above)

 Exeter and Plymouth Gazette 31 May 1878 p4 col2